Search this Site

 Google Ad

-The Harbour is a defining feature of Cobourg – enclosed by the East Pier and the West Headland, locals think of it in two parts separated by the Central Pier.
+The Harbour is a defining feature of Cobourg – enclosed by the East Pier and the West Headland (recently re-labled Nature Park), locals think of it in two parts separated by the Central Pier.
 The east side includes a Marina, a Coast Guard station and boats from the Cobourg Yacht Club.
 The west side caters to a boat launch, dragon boats, canoes, kayaks and a sailing school.
 The West headland is natural and is a favourite spot for bird watchers.
 Over the past few years there have been suggestions of expanding the Marina into the West Harbour but this has been strongly resisted by Cobourg residents.
 Recently, it was decided to upgrade the East Pier to make it more attractive and a destination.
 But preliminary work found that as well as the East Pier, other harbour walls needed work.
-This work will take place over the period 2022 – 2024.
+This work looks to be started in 2025.

 Photo of Harbour